shirashiki/xCPDemo/README.md

 #### Tentative GitIgnore
-I did not find a pure xCP gitignore to copy, so I built one based on Eclipse gitignore and xCP Designer Help Version 2.1 User Guide.
+I did not find a pure xCP gitignore to copy, so I built one based on Eclipse and xCP Designer Help Version 2.1 User Guide.
 Let me know if you find problems.

 #### Environment